folkforms/dev-info/README.md

 # dev-info

 Used to provide help text or index all the things you need to remember in a new job.
-As opposed to having dozens of text files everywhere, you have a single JSON file containing all the info.
+You have a single JSON file containing all the info, as opposed to having dozens of text files everywhere.

 1. Install `dev-info` globally: `yarn add --global dev-info`
 2. Create `~/.dev.data.json`